Kunthive/Crypto/public/newsletters/CR-Decoding the Current State of Web3.md

-# MR PRO | Decoding the Current State of Web3: Inflation, $ETH Staking & NFTs
+# Decoding the Current State of Web3: Inflation, $ETH Staking & NFTs

 ## Understand the real-time dynamics of inflation, the surge in Ethereum staking, and the downturn in the NFT market.